astrion/Java-PHP-SQL_User_Management_System/readme.txt

 # create a new branch
 git branch my_branch
 git checkout my_branch

+# the below is a sum of the two commands above
 git checkout -b poc_YourInitials

 # set local branch to pull upstream from local master